Alexa Seleno

 for LED Screens

-myths, misconceptions and poor planning Mythen, Fehleinschätzungen und Fehlplanungen that we have encountered in the last few years.
+With the following information, we would like to dispel some of the myths, misconceptions and planning errors that we have encountered in the last few years.

 The following statements are based on practical experience as well as our own scientific research and reviews and do not represent a conclusive picture of the market.

-In the past, because of a lack of practical solutions and concrete findings, LED screens were often installed in areas where the legislator actually had clear fire behavior requirements (At least flame-retardant or non-flammable).
+Due to a lack of practical solutions and tangible insights, LED screens have often been installed in areas in the past where legislators actually impose clear requirements on fire performance (At least flame-retardant or non-flammable).

 Myth 1: